 3. idmapd is caching old information.

 Old information can be held by idmapd, which may temporarily prevent it from learning new information.
-Even the fact that a user has no mapping can be cached (aka a "negative cache) beyond the point where one is later created or available.
+Even the fact that a user has no mapping can be cached beyond the point where one is later created or available.
+This is known as a "negative" cache.
 The cache defaults to keeping entries for 10 minutes.
 This is usually fine, because user identities do not change or get created very often.
 However, idmapd may learn early in system boot that certain users are not found.
 This may be due to a delay in access to information.
 For example, idmapd might start before sssd or other methods of obtaining user identities.
 In such a case, negative cache might exist for the first 10 minutes after server boot.
 To make the cache clear more quickly:

 Stopping and starting idmapd will correct this, but that is not always desired.

-On SLES 12, the command "nfsidmap -c" is available and should clear the cache and allow new information to be learned.
+On SLES 12 and higher, the command "nfsidmap -c" is available and should clear the cache and allow new information to be learned.

 Another option is to lower the cache timer.
 This is set inside /etc/sysctl.conf with: